 The Chinese search engine market is booming and the demand for information from Chinese consumers remains insatiable.
 With over 700 million active internet users in 2016 and 6 billion daily search queries on Baidu alone, improving your search engine ranking remains one of the most effective ways to reach Chinese digital consumers.

-Therefore, international businesses looking to build or expand their presence in the market should make ongoing search engine optimisation a key part of their China digital marketing strategy.
+Therefore, international businesses looking to build or expand their presence in the market should make ongoing Baidu SEO optimisation a key part of their China digital marketing strategy.
 This blog post highlights the three key differences between Chinese and Western search engine ranking signals to help you improve your brand’s visibility in China.

 1. Keeping it local

 Just like Google, Chinese search engines are focused on providing their users with the most relevant search results.
 That’s why it’s no surprise that they favour websites with Chinese only content - and this also extends to linking domains.

 Ultimately, search ranking is all about signals.
 Optimising a Chinese website requires marketers to build links from other Chinese websites through partnerships, link exchange and link procurement as this indicates content relevance and quality to search engine algorithms.
 Links from Chinese social media networks are also favoured over those from Western equivalents since the latter cannot be accessed in China and therefore send negative signals to search engines.

 Given the importance of website loading speed on a good user experience, Chinese search engines also prefer sites that are officially Chinese, meaning that they are locally hosted and have an ICP filing or ICP license.
 Websites that are hosted outside of China are subject to screening through the Great Firewall of China which slows down performance.